The poor, the rich, Jesus, and you

 There's a common belief across our world that our happiness is determined by the possessions we have.
 But the reality can be quite different...

 I once took a short-term mission trip to Manila in The Philippines.
 Part of our ministry was spending time with the house churches that operate in the city's poorest slums.
 One day was spent meeting and praying with house church leaders, another day we ran a drama workshop for youth and their leaders.

 These people live in poverty.
 Manila's squatter areas are a mass of claustrophobic, shabbily built structures.
 Our society would assume they are miserable and without hope.
 Yet as we played drama games, joked around, worshipped together through song and heard from God's word, I realised they were among the happiest people I have ever met.
 Their joy didn't come from their stuff, it was a much deeper joy.

-At the other end of the spectrum, Gina Rinehart is Australia's richest individual, and the world's richest woman.
-She has a net worth of $29 billion.
-Our society would make us believe that the rich live in carefree bliss; it's there in the advertising, the magazines, the movies.
+At the other end of the spectrum, our society would make us believe that the rich live in carefree bliss; it's there in the advertising, the magazines, the movies.

-But the reality is, from what we can see, Gina Rinehart is no happier than anyone else.
-Her life has lots of problems too - like the legal action brought against her by her children.
-Her money hasn't led her to joy.
-All her possessions haven't given her a blissful and carefree life.
-And it's not just her; magazines and newspapers are filled with stories of celebrities' troubles, and there's countless stories of lottery winners who have found less happiness than they had before.
+But the reality is, from what we can see, rich and famous people are no happier than anyone else.
+Their lives have lots of problems too – and their money doesn't lead to real joy.
+Magazines and newspapers are filled with stories of celebrities' troubles, and there's countless stories of lottery winners who have found less happiness than they had before.

 The old saying is true: money can't buy happiness.
 There's something missing within all of us that we try to fill - and many try to fill it with stuff.
 But it doesn't satisfy us and it definitely won't last.
 Jesus put it like this in Mark 8:36: